St Patrick's Day recipes to fill you with Irish cheer on March 17

-Trawling around the Internet on various sites like Pinterest and engaging with our readers over the last year we’ve come across some interesting recipes for St. Patrick’s Day.
-Some of them are ever classic and unchangeable like the full Irish breakfast but some like the Dubliner Shepherd’s Pie recipe give a new twist to a much loved comfort food from home.
+Trawling around the Internet on various sites and engaging with our readers over the last seven years we’ve come across some interesting recipes for St. Patrick’s Day.
+Some of them are simply classics and unchangeable like the Full Irish breakfast but some like the Dubliner Shepherd’s Pie recipe give a new twist to a much-loved comfort food from home.

 Here are our top ten favorite Irish recipes for St. Patrick’s Day this year:

 Lay six thick slices of Canadian bacon in a single layer in a large skillet.
-Fry on both sides until medium brown then remove from the skillet, but leave the grease.
+Fry on both sides until medium brown then remove from the skillet (place somewhere warm), but leave the grease in the pan.

 Melt 2 tablespoons of butter and crack 4 eggs into the pan, try to avoid breaking the yolk.

 Add 2 small tomato slices and 4 slices of soda bread to the pan.
 Fry gently, occasionally stirring the tomatoes.

-Keep everything separate and brown the bread on both sides.
+Keep everything separate with the brown the bread to either side.

 When the egg whites are set and the yolks are still a bit runny, place everything on two plates.

 Brown 4 Irish sausages sliced half an inch thick in a nonstick skillet.

-Layer ¾ potatoes sliced ½ inch thick, salt and pepper, half a sliced onion, 1 tablespoon minced parsley, all of the vegan Irish sausages, ¾ potatoes sliced ½ inch thick, salt and pepper, half of a sliced onion, and 1 tablespoon minced parsley in a Dutch oven.
+Layer 3 or 4 potatoes sliced ½ inch thick, salt and pepper, half a sliced onion, 1 tablespoon minced parsley, and the sausages in a Dutch oven.
+Add stock.